abyead104/BDA-Projects/README.md

 Australia and the UK had the highest total sales, highlighting key markets for business expansion.

 Certain products consistently performed well, which can guide future product focus and stock management.

-Category Performance: Some sub-categories, like bookcases and binders, generate significant sales but may have varying profit margins.

-Regional Insights: Certain states are highly profitable, while others face major losses, suggesting the need for region-specific strategies.